-Even though they’re usually unpleasant, worry and anxiety are important emotions that we evolved to help us respond to threats.
-By directing our attention towards things that could potentially harm us, and marshalling our energy to help us deal with the situation, these feelings were probably critical for helping our ancestors survive in a more dangerous environment.
+Even though they’re usually unpleasant, worry and anxiety are important emotions.
+They evolved to help us respond to threats.
+These emotions direct our attention towards things that could potentially harm us.
+They also marshal our energy to help us deal with the situation.
+These feelings were probably critical for helping our ancestors survive.

 Unfortunately, in our modern world, this evolved anxiety response isn’t always helpful.
-Our “fight-or-flight” instinct isn’t necessarily useful for dealing with stressful situations, and some of us experience levels of worry and fear that are disproportionate to the threat we face.
-These feelings can be intense, causing unpleasant physical symptoms leading to negative effects on our health.
+Our “fight-or-flight” instinct doesn’t always help us deal with stress.
+Some of us worry a lot, even when there is no real threat to us.
+These feelings can be intense, and even harmful to our health.

-Worry can also cause harm to our social and professional lives by leading us to avoid situations that cause anxiety.
-While avoidance may help us calm down in the short term, over time, it makes it more and more difficult to face the cause of our worry, exacerbating the problem.
+Worry can also harm our social and professional lives.
+This happens when worry leads us to avoid situations that might cause anxiety.
+While avoidance may help us calm down in the short term, over time, it makes it harder to face the cause of our worry.
+In turn, that makes the problem even worse.

-Although it is normal to feel stressed or worried on occasion, it can start to become problematic when the worry is excessive (i.e. more intense than what is warranted by the situation) or uncontrollable.
+Of course, it is normal to feel stressed or worried on occasion.
+But it can start to become problematic when we have trouble controlling our worry.

-Worry and anxiety can lead to an array of symptoms.
-Some things that you might experience include:
+Worry and anxiety can lead to many different symptoms.
+These include:

 Shaking and trembling